Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Archetype-Definitions.md

   > **NOTE:** Parameters are specified as simple `key/value` pairs in the module, and do not require the same structure used in native ARM templates.

 - `access_control` provides the option to add user-specified Role Assignments which will be added to the specified Management Group.
-To avoid a direct dependency on the [Azure Active Directory Provider][azuread_provider], this module requires the input to be a list of Object IDs for each Azure AD object you want to assign the specified permission.
+To avoid a direct dependency on the [Microsoft Entra ID Provider][azuread_provider], this module requires the input to be a list of Object IDs for each Microsoft Entra object you want to assign the specified permission.
-To add your own Role Assignments, specify the `name` of the Role Definition you want to assign as the `key`, and provide a list of Azure Active Directory Object IDs to assign to this role as the `value`.
+To add your own Role Assignments, specify the `name` of the Role Definition you want to assign as the `key`, and provide a list of Microsoft Entra Object IDs to assign to this role as the `value`.

 You will find the `archetype_config` object in the following places: